-In May 2018, the NSW Government has introduced a Bill to Parliament to amend the Companion Animals Act 1998 (CA Act) and Prevention of Cruelty to Animals Act 1979 (POCTA).
+On 6 June 2018, the NSW Government passed a Bill in Parliament to amend the Companion Animals Act 1998 and Prevention of Cruelty to Animals Act 1979.

-The Bill does not include any changes to the Standards and Guidelines for Pet Shops or Breeders of Cats and Dogs, which will be progressed later in the year in consultation with stakeholders.
+There will be no changes to the Standards and Guidelines for Pet Shops or Breeders of Cats and Dogs, which will be progressed at a later date in consultation with stakeholders.

 What will the changes deliver?